mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 | --- | --- | --- | --- |
 | `Status_ErrorDetails` | `AWSTwinMakerConnector.ErrorDetails` | OneToMany | |

-#### 4.1.87 Entity RequiredProperty
+#### 4.1.87 RequiredProperty

-The required properties of the function.
+The `RequiredProperty` entity represents the required properties of the function.

 ##### 4.1.87.1 Attributes